-According to http://www.valuepenguin.com homeowners insurance rates continue to rise at a steady rate throughout the United States, up over 50% in the last 10 years.
-The Florida average for a median priced house insurance is $1933 per year which does not include Flood Insurance which is required in much of Florida.
+According to http://www.valuepenguin.com homeowners, insurance rates continue to rise at a steady rate throughout the United States, up over 50% in the last 10 years.
+The Florida average for median-priced house insurance is $1933 per year which does not include Flood Insurance which is required in much of Florida.

-Buying a house may not be the best way to go!
+Don’t rush into buying a house!
 I recommend that you wait at least 6-12 months before making a buying decision.
 This will give you time to make sure you like living in Panama.
 And it will give you time to make sure you like the area you have selected.
 You need to get your permanent Visa before you buy real estate in Panama to make sure you will be able to live in Panama indefinitely.

 Renting is a lot more affordable in Panama than it is in other countries, including the United States.
 In Texas, you’ll pay $1200 a month for a $125,000 house.
 That is unfurnished and does not include any utilities.
 A $125,000 house in Panama, fully furnished and all bills paid, will rent for $700 to $750 in 2021.
 The Panama house will probably include a weekly or bi-weekly gardener too.
 Plus you don’t have to deal with the upkeep and maintenance when you rent.

-It’s not just what you pay for rent or buying a house …. you have to take in to consideration QUALITY of life too.
+It’s not just what you pay for rent or buying a house …. you have to take into consideration the QUALITY of life too.

-Read how Debbie Fishell explains how she lives better for less in Panama.
+Read how ex-pat Debbie F. explains how she lives better for less in Panama.